 concerned individuals against the resolution.

-Annually sponsored by the Organization of the Islamic Conference (OIC) since 1999, the anti-defamation resolution – which has been presented in various forms and under various titles – seeks to make the defamation of religions a human rights
+Annually sponsored by the Organization of the Islamic Conference (OIC) since 1999, the anti-defamation resolution – which has been presented in various forms and under various titles – seeks to make the defamation of religions a human

-all religions and incitement to religious hatred in general and against Islam and Muslims in particular.
+defamation of all religions and incitement to religious hatred in general and against Islam and Muslims in particular.

 The resolution seeks to protect ideas instead of individuals undermining the true purpose of international human rights law, remarked Open Doors.
 It also legitimizes national blasphemy laws used by countries such as Pakistan to silence